 If you need further support to get to final draft, we can set up a writing coaching plan to help you through the next development phase.

-Get in touch if you think a manuscript appraisal is your next step towards getting published.Contact Lu
+Is a manuscript appraisal your next step towards being published?Contact Lu